qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 libraries that, combined with its own providers, offer capabilities to read and often write a lot of formats:

-* Vector data formats include ESRI formats (Shapefile, Geodatabase...), MapInfo and MicroStation file formats, AutoCAD DWG/DXF, GeoPackage, GeoJSON, GRASS, GPX, KML, Comma Separated Values, and many more...
+* Vector data formats include GeoPackage, GML, GeoJSON, GPX, KML, Comma Separated Values, ESRI formats (Shapefile, Geodatabase...), MapInfo and MicroStation file formats, AutoCAD DWG/DXF, GRASS and many more...
   Read the complete list of `vector supported formats
   <https://gdal.org/drivers/vector/index.html>`_.
-* Raster data formats include ArcInfo Binary Grid, ArcInfo ASCII Grid, JPEG, GeoTIFF, ERDAS IMAGINE, MBTiles, R or Idrisi rasters, ASCII Gridded XYZ, GDAL Virtual, SRTM, Sentinel Data, and many more...
+* Raster data formats include GeoTIFF, JPEG, ASCII Gridded XYZ, MBTiles, R or Idrisi rasters, GDAL Virtual, SRTM, Sentinel Data, ERDAS IMAGINE, ArcInfo Binary Grid, ArcInfo ASCII Grid, and many more...
   Read the complete list of `raster supported formats
   <https://gdal.org/drivers/raster/index.html>`_.
 * Database formats include PostgreSQL/PostGIS, SQLite/SpatiaLite, Oracle, DB2
   or MSSQL Spatial, MySQL...
-* Support of web data services (WM(T)S, WFS, WCS, CSW, ArcGIS Servers...) is also handled by QGIS providers (see :ref:`working_with_ogc`).
+* Support of web data services (WM(T)S, WFS, WCS, CSW, ArcGIS Servers, ...) is also handled by QGIS providers (see :ref:`working_with_ogc`).
-* You can also read supported files from archived folders and use QGIS native formats such as QML files (:ref:`qgisstylefile`) and virtual and memory layers.
+* You can read supported files from archived folders and use QGIS native formats such as QML files (:ref:`qgisstylefile`) and virtual and memory layers.

-As of the date of this document, more than 80 vector and 140 raster formats are supported by `GDAL <https://gdal.org/>`_ and QGIS native providers.
+More than 80 vector and 140 raster formats are supported by `GDAL <https://gdal.org/>`_ and QGIS native providers.

 .. note::

    Not all of the listed formats may work in QGIS for various reasons.
 For example, some require external proprietary libraries, or the GDAL/OGR installation of your OS may not have been built to support the format you want to use.
-To have a list of available formats, run the command line ``ogrinfo --formats`` (for vector) or check :menuselection:`settings --> Options --> GDAL` menu (for raster) in QGIS.
+To see the list of available formats, run the command line ``ogrinfo --formats`` (for vector) and ``gdalinfo --formats`` (for raster), or check :menuselection:`settings --> Options --> GDAL` menu (for raster) in QGIS.

 .. let's use ogrinfo until a list of vector formats is provided in a (GDAL/)OGR tab

 .. _datasourcemanager:

-In QGIS, depending on the data format, there are different tools to open it, mainly available in the :menuselection:`Layer --> Add Layer -->` menu or from the :guilabel:`Manage Layers` toolbar (enabled through :menuselection:`View --> Toolbars` menu).
+In QGIS, depending on the data format, there are different tools to open a dataset, mainly available in the :menuselection:`Layer --> Add Layer -->` menu or from the :guilabel:`Manage Layers` toolbar (enabled through :menuselection:`View --> Toolbars` menu).
-However, all these tools point to a unique dialog, the :guilabel:`Data Source Manager` dialog that you can directly open with the |dataSourceManager|
+However, all these tools point to a unique dialog, the :guilabel:`Data Source Manager` dialog, that you can open with the |dataSourceManager|
-:sup:`Open Data Source Manager` button available on the :guilabel:`Data Source Manager Toolbar` or by pressing :kbd:`Ctrl+L`.
-Indeed, the :guilabel:`Data Source Manager` dialog offers a unified interface to open vector or raster file-based data as well as databases or web services supported by QGIS.
-It can be set modal or not with the |checkbox| :guilabel:`Modeless data source manager dialog` in :menuselection:`Settings --> Options --> General` menu.
+:sup:`Open Data Source Manager` button, available on the :guilabel:`Data Source Manager Toolbar`, or by pressing :kbd:`Ctrl+L`.
+The :guilabel:`Data Source Manager` dialog offers a unified interface to open vector or raster file-based data as well as databases or web services supported by QGIS.
+It can be set modal or not with the |checkbox|
+:guilabel:`Modeless data source manager dialog` in the :menuselection:`Settings --> Options --> General` menu.

 .. _figure_datasource_manager: